EdgeFirstAI/documentation/docs/getting_started/web.md

 <figcaption>Android Mobile Media Picker</figcaption>
 </figure>

-In my current setup, I have selected "Media Picker" from the options above and then I have multi-seleted the images I want to import.
+In my current setup, I have selected "Media Picker" from the options above and then I have multi-selected the images I want to import by press and hold on a single image to enable multi-select.
+To import, I pressed "Select".

 <figure markdown="span">
 ![Android Multiselect Images](assets/workflows/mobile-multi-select-images.jpg){ align=center }